-Honestly, not going to lie, I think it’s really hyped up (as I should’ve expected).
-It really is more beautiful to admire from a distance because up close, it’s just too crowded, dusty, construction all around it, and the grass isn’t even green (do not believe the images you see on IG!)
+Honestly, not going to lie, I think the Eiffel Tower is hyped up (as I should’ve expected).
+It really is more beautiful to admire from a distance because up close, it’s just too crowded, dusty, has construction all around it, and the grass isn’t even green (do not believe the images you see on IG!)
 Perhaps, it was just the time of year, but we were hoping to sit down on the grass area and just relax, but it wasn’t the most comfortable or pleasant environment.
-But, of course, it’s definitely worth a visit because it is the Eiffel Tower.
+But of course it’s definitely worth a visit because it is the Eiffel Tower.

 Stop 4: Dinner @ Il Carpaccio.

 Be prepared to drop $$$$ but have the most pleasant experience ever!
 They are strict when it comes to confirming your reservation so make sure to 1. make a reservation 2. confirm it when they call/e-mail you!
 The outdoor seating is just absolutely fabulous and will give you all the #Europe lux vibes.

 The staff was extremely professional and provided a memorable dining experience (I’d hope so since it is a Michelin Star).
 I got the Beef Carpaccio appetizer and for main course I got Ravioli filled with creamy cheese and eggplant on tomato coulis and salted ricotta (to die for).

 Just a short walk from Il Carpaccio, this was our only visit to the Arc during our trip.
 It really is quite beautiful at night.
 The Arc is also located right on Champs-Elysees, which is equivalent to Times Square (we skipped it).